Vaadasch/certbot/README.md

 I do not have this tested on apache, only nginx.
 But contributions are welcome.

 # What do I do
-The `/.well-known/acme-challenge/` is some URL my nginx specifically serve from another directory.
-No need of this binded directory to be named .well-known/acme-challenge.
-It juste need to be SERVED by that name.
+The `/myDir/forLE/validation` need to be served by your webserver with the address  `http(s?)://exemple.domain.com/.well-known/acme-challenge/`.
+You can simply bind your name your /var/www/html/.well-known/acme-challenge/ directory or use some tweak.
+Each of your sites need to serve this directory.

 I use a "generic" file `server_ssl.conf` among my https servers.
 That's why my SSL_FLAG is that name.
 You can use `ssl_certificate_key` if you write it in each server file.